MicrosoftDocs/memdocs/sccm/core/plan-design/configs/support-for-sql-server-versions.md

 -   Primary site
 -   Secondary site

+### SQL Server 2016 Express SP1
+Supported for use with version 1606 and later
+You can use this version of SQL Server with no minimum cumulative update version for the following:
+-   Secondary site

 ### SQL Server 2016 Express
-Supported for use with version 1606.
+Supported for use with version 1606 and later.
 You can use this version of SQL Server with no minimum cumulative update version for the following:
 -   Secondary site

 ### SQL Server 2014 Express SP2
 Supported for use with version 1511 and later.